glowfall/base62/README.md

 This Base62 implementation is not much slower (sometimes even faster) than typical implementations of original Base64 found in maven repositories.

-Variations of Base62 algorithm widely used to represent authentication data in printable and easy-copyable form, for example to encode OAuth 2.0 access_token's data.
+Variations of Base62 algorithm widely used to represent authentication data in printable and easy-copyable form, for example to encode OAuth 2.0 `access_token` data.